Current as of February 2020 | Download print version (in PDF)

 - In September 2017, the CRA issued new fundraising guidelines for charitable organizations.

 - In November 2018, the CRA published its Charities Governance Code.
-The Code explains the minimum standards that charity trustees should meet to effectively manage and control their charity.
-The CRA has deemed 2019 to be a year of learning and preparation for charities to comply with the new Code.
+The Code explains the minimum standards for charity trustees to effectively manage and control their charity.
+The CRA deemed 2019 as a year of learning and preparation for charities to comply with the new Code.
 Charities will be expected to comply with the Code in 2020, and report on their compliance in their annual reports in 2021.

 2. Economic Activities